QUESTIONS AND ANSWERS

 If an employee’s name is pulled for a random test and the employee is working outside of the jurisdiction, the random test will not occur.
 We are not conducting testing out of the territory of our Bargaining Agreements.
 Such an employee would be placed in a “non-compliant” category and would be required to take a test upon returning to our local area to perform work on one of our local projects.

-If an employee has possession of a CISAP Drug Card does it mean that they are in compliance with CISAP and if they don’t then they are not in compliance?
+If an employee has possession of a CISAP Drug Card foes it mean that they are in compliance with CISAP and if they don’t then they are not in the compliance?

 Probably that is what it means, but it is not for certain.
 It is best to contact the Program Administrator to determine the most up to date status.
 We also have established a web site, www.cisap-compliance.org for current member status look up.
 Registration with the Program Administrator is required for web site access.

-What is the appeal process for an employee who chooses to file a grievance?
+What is the appeal process for an employee who chooses to file for grievance?

 Employees are eligible to file an appeal to the CISAP Fund Appeals Committee.
 The appeals committee shall be made up one (1) Labor Trustee and one (1) Employer Trustee.

 The employee will have 30 days from date of action to file an appeal.
 A review and/or hearing may be requested and a decision in writing will be made within ten (10) days after the review and/or hearing.
 The employee has the following rights:

 - Upon request to receive access to records, information and documents forming basis for the Fund’s actions.

 - Submit documents, records, comments and other information to the Appeal Committee.
 A full and fair review of all comments, documents, records and other information relevant to the issues.